somyagupta06/cyber-security-beginner-notes/TryHackMe/SOC_Level_1/S02_Cyber_Threat_Intelligence/Room3_Yara.md

 ---

-# Your First YARA Rule – Very Simple Notes
+# Your First YARA Rule

 ## 1. What is a YARA Rule?
 - YARA uses its own small language to find patterns in files.